MeMartijn/InformationVisualizationProject/README.md

 This visualization contains a stacked area chart and a world map.
 The datasets used are derived from the main database, but are edited and/or cleaned using Python.

-Live version can be found at the following link: https://d3-excercise.herokuapp.com/

 ---
 ## Screenshots
 ![Imgur](http://i.imgur.com/tvpwwok.png)